ShreyaPatibanda/query-to-canvas/README.md

 # Bulk Add Notes to Canvas

-Contributed JavaScript code to a note-taking app, enabling automated bulk note addition to a .canvas file based on SQL-type [dataview query](https://github.com/blacksmithgu/obsidian-dataview) results in O(1) time.
+Contributed JavaScript code to a note-taking app (*Obsidian*), enabling automated bulk note addition to a .canvas file based on SQL-type [dataview query](https://github.com/blacksmithgu/obsidian-dataview) results in O(1) time.
 Used by over 40 users saving them minutes to hours of time.
 Code located at source.md.
 Modify the query variable (line 20) to change default query.